 Institutional financial rely on over-the-counter (OTC) market to invest in cryptocurrency.
 This happens because of the lack of liquidity, so they have to rely on trusted custodians like Fidelity Digital Assets and Coinbase Custody to buy or sell large amounts of bitcoin.

 While OTC market operators are not obliged to disclose their trading volume, their data are rarely released to the general public.
-In absence of this information, it is hard to confirm whether institutional investors are really accumulating bitcoin on a large scale in the OTC markets.
+In the absence of this information, it is hard to confirm whether institutional investors are really accumulating bitcoin on a large scale in the OTC markets.

 In any case, as Chervinsky stated, there are hints that investors can consider to confirm that institutional investors are accumulating bitcoin. speculators are putting resources into the benefit class.
-An example of that is Yale investing in Bitcoin which mean a growing interest from the traditional financial sector in cryptocurrency.
+An example of that is Yale investing in Bitcoin which means a growing interest from the traditional financial sector in cryptocurrency.